 clipping - Nails should be clipped short enough that they do not touch the

-floor to put pressure on the toes.
-Clean and trim the hair between the pads.
+floor which put pressure on the toes.

 anal sacs - These glands need to be expressed when it feels like two small peas